Prepare the fire – Light your Braai and let the coals form. Place a trivet inside and set your potjie on top.

 Lamb – Add the lamb pieces and coat well in the spice mixture.

-Tomatoes & chillies – Add chopped tomatoes and sliced chillies.
+Tomatoes & chillies – Add chopped tomatoes and sliced green chillies.
 Stir and let them cook down into the curry.

 Potatoes & seasoning – Add cubed potatoes, chutney, salt, and pepper.
 Stir through.